xuf-95/xufei.biz/docs/layout.md

 ### Style

-Most meaningful style changes like colour scheme and font can be done simply through the [[configuration#General Configuration|general configuration]] options.
+Most meaningful style changes like colour scheme and font can be done simply through the [[docs/configuration#General Configuration|general configuration]] options.
 However, if you'd like to make more involved style changes, you can do this by writing your own styles.
 Quartz 4, like Quartz 3, uses [Sass](https://sass-lang.com/guide/) for styling.

 You can see the base style sheet in `quartz/styles/base.scss` and write your own in `quartz/styles/custom.scss`.